smeekes/bootUR/README.md

 algorithm stops; if there is a rejection, the second group is tested, and so on.

 Most options are the same as for `boot_panel`.
-The most important new parameter to set here is the group sizes.
+The parameter `SQT_level` controls the significance level of the individual tests performed in the sequence, with a default value of 0.05.
+The other important new parameter to set here is the group sizes.
 These can either be set in units, or in fractions of the total number of series (i.e. quantiles, hence the name) via the parameter `steps`.
 If we have `N` time series,